emilsekerinski/ictac2024tutorial/README.md

 - students starting with formal methods or interested in strengthening their programming,
 - instructors looking to teach a more rigorous approach to programming.

+The only prerequisite is a working knowledge of basic *logic* and *discrete math.*

 The lecture notes and accompanying exercises are [Jupyter](https://jupyter.org) notebooks.
 There are several ways to run the notebooks:

 |                         | JupyterLite        | Jupyter                                     | JupyterHub                                                                                                                                          |